-BACK TO SCHOOL SHOPPING?
-Please, come here first!
+SHOPPING ONLINE?
+Please, always come here first!

-Enter Amazon through my search box and I will get a small percentage of what you spend.
-(Pssst - Can't see the search box?
-Turn off your "ad-blocker" for this site!)
+Enter Amazon through my link.
+Use the search bar below.
+Fr Z will get a small percentage of what you spend.

 “This blog is like a fusion of the Baroque ‘salon’ with its well-tuned harpsichord around which polite society gathered for entertainment and edification and, on the other hand, a Wild West “saloon” with its out-of-tune piano and swinging doors, where everyone has a gun and something to say.
 Nevertheless, we try to point our discussions back to what it is to be Catholic in this increasingly difficult age, to love God, and how to get to heaven.” – Fr.
 Z

 Send Snail Mail to Fr.
 Z

 - Gab: acardanl because in Luke Ch 24, ” And they drew nigh to the town, whither they were going: and he made as though he would go farther.
 But they constraine d him; saying: Stay...

 - Jerome Charles: Most men– homo or hetero, have a proclivity to sex.
 That’ ;s why celibacy is so difficult& #8211;and is a charism.
 Most men don’ t have the charism, and it cannot...

 - Fr.
 Kelly: Imrahil The Three Brothers are of course, Future, Past and Present, the Rulers of Time.

 - Felipe: “A decisive act now is urgent and necessary. ” Yes.
 Very true.
 I hope our Bishops are encouraged by these words and have a clear discussion that results with actions.
 I pray that our Holy...

 - Charivari Rob: Father, if you had to share with somebody 8217;s canine swiffer, “fur baby” ; or Louis Vitton peacock – you have my sympathy.
 If their human was of the “...